-Drone pilot career – expected earnings and opportunities
+Drone pilot jobs – expected earnings and opportunities

-As we enter 2016, the use of drones has skyrocketed from being a new technology reserved for the science lab, to being a readily available piece of equipment within an affordable price range for many.
+As we enter 2018, the use of drones has skyrocketed from being a new technology reserved for the science lab, to being a readily available piece of equipment within an affordable price range for many.
 Flying drones recreationally has quickly become a much loved hobby for any gadget loving explorer.
-Now however, as Unmanned Aerial Vehicles have been tested and have become more established within different industries, did you know there is an attractive new career path opening its doors for qualified drone pilots?
+Now however, as drones have been tested and have become more established within different industries, did you know there is an attractive new career path creating drone pilot jobs for qualified drone pilots?

 A healthy job market

-The exact earnings made by a drone pilot will depend on many things such as the industry you choose to specialise in and whether you work as a freelance pilot or look for an ongoing role.
-It should also be noted that those willing to work overseas can expect to earn more money than those who don’t.
-Regardless of this, in these early stages, the role of a drone pilot is one which is becoming increasingly in demand by many companies and as with other highly skilled and specialised roles, the salary you can earn will reflect this, making it an attractive and exciting career to consider.
+The exact earnings made by a drone pilot will depend on many things such as the industry you choose to specialise in and whether you work as a freelance pilot or whether it is part of a specialist role that you are qualified for e.g. engineer, journalist, cameraman, surveyor, policeman, fireman or researcher.
+Regardless of this, in these early stages, the role of a drone pilot is one which is becoming increasingly in demand by many companies and as with other highly skilled and specialised roles, the salary you can earn in a drone pilot job will reflect this, making it an attractive and exciting career to consider.

 Why not take a look at our courses and get started online today